20 Best Boutique Hotels in Mexico City (2025)

-Affiliate Disclosure: This Boutique Hotels Mexico City post contains affiliate links.
+Affiliate Disclosure: This best boutique hotels Mexico City guide contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are entirely my own.

 Looking for the best boutique hotel in Mexico City?
 I know for me, finding the perfect small hotel, with just the right vibe, can be absolutely critical to the success of a trip.

-I’m far too embarrassed to share with you exactly how much time and effort I put into this task (it’s a borderline obsession) but it’s suffice to say that I don’t want you to have to do the same.
-For this reason, in this post I will share with you this list of the coolest hotels in Mexico City for the boutique hotel-lover – carefully curated from numerous trips to this vibrant, culturally-rich, and colourful city.
+I’m far too embarrassed to share with you exactly how much time and effort I put into the task of finding the best Mexico City boutique hotels (it’s a borderline obsession) –– it’s suffice to say, however, that I don’t want you to have to do the same.
+For this reason, in the following post I will share with you my complete best boutique hotel Mexico City list – by neighborhood – carefully curated from numerous trips to this vibrant, culturally-rich, and colorful city.

-Before we get started, I want to provide a little bit of essential information to help you find the absolute best boutique hotel Mexico City pick for your trip.
-Alternatively, use the menu below to quickly find what you need or go straight to the list.
+Before we get started, I want to provide a little bit of essential information to help you find the absolute best Mexico City boutique hotel for your trip.
+Alternatively, use the menu below to quickly find what you need or go straight to the hotel list.

 WHERE TO STAY IN MEXICO CITY